zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 - shape.filter

-    Set filter for this object.
-Should allow SVG filters and provide some simply filters.
+    Set a filter for this object.
+Should allow SVG filters and provide some simple filters.

     See also: https://developer.mozilla.org/en-US/docs/Web/CSS/filter